alinnman/celestial-navigation/INSTALL.md

 and this allows for a convenient way to keep your workflow in an easily managed web interface.
 The notebook web interface can be launched from specific launch scripts (launch.xxx.py).

+The Pydroid app should also
+be tweaked slightly, in order to allow for running Jupyter notebooks.
+Using the Settings (Android) app make sure you have these configurations made.

+1. Set "Allow notifications".
+1. Remove any battery saving settings.

+Unless you do these adjustments you will likely get an error while running notebooks causing the kernel to hang after about 1 minute.